Fellowship and scholarship awards come from a variety of sources and range from partial tuition scholarships to full fellowships with stipends.

 The Rackham Graduate School offers assistance in searching for internal and external sources of funding on their website: http://www.rackham.umich.edu/financial_assistance/.

-U.S. Citizens and Permanent Residents applying for financial aid in the form of loans or work-study from the University must submit the FAF (Financial Aid Form) and financial aid transcripts from their previous universities or colleges.
-For further information, please contact:
+U.S. Citizens and Permanent Residents applying for financial aid in the form of loans or work-study from the University should contact the Office of Financial Aid:

 Office of Financial Aid